 - Waves Flip Flops – biodegradable, eco friendly flip flops made in the UK from natural rubber.
-If you’re quick, there is a Black Friday deal of 40% off everything if you enter BLACK40 at the checkout.

 9. Swimwear Made from Ocean Plastic – Econyl is a form of nylon made entirely from post-consumer waste, such as abandoned fishing nets, carpets and rigid textiles.
 It aims to be a green alternative to the original product, which is made from oil derivatives.